salesforce/mirus/README.md

 ## Destination Topic Checking

-By default, Mirus checks that the destination topic exists in the destination Kafka cluster before stating to replicate data to it.
+By default, Mirus checks that the destination topic exists in the destination Kafka cluster before starting to replicate data to it.
 This feature can be disabled by setting the [enable.destination.topic.checking](src/main/java/com/salesforce/mirus/config/SourceConfigDefinition.java#L66) config option to `false`.